10 advocacy strategies to make a lasting impact for your cause

 An effective advocacy campaign evolves over time to adapt to changing conditions and feedback from your supporters.

-Look at participation rates, event attendance, and online engagement to measure impact.
+Look at participation rates, event attendance, online engagement, media mentions, and the response from decision makers to measure impact.
 Gathering feedback from regularly surveying your supporters to understand their perspectives and adjust your approach can also be useful.

 7. Engage in and start boycotts